Menollo/kernel/README.md

 Disclaimer
 ----------
-Tampering with your SHIELD is dangerous and you should only do this if you perfectly understand what you are doing.
-Unlocking your SHIELD will void its warranty and exposes it to being permanently broken, so be wise.
+Tampering with your Transformer is dangerous and you should only do this if you perfectly understand what you are doing.
+Unlocking your Transformer will void its warranty and exposes it to being permanently broken, so be wise.